H3 Microframework Developer Guide

 Special attributes

-attribute can be set to a list of classes to apply to the element (as an alternative to using the element selector shorthand). - The
+• The classList attribute can be set to a list of classes to apply to the element (as an alternative to using the element selector shorthand).

-attribute can be set to a simple object containing data attributes. - The special
+• The data attribute can be set to a simple object containing data attributes.

 For example, consider the following code snippet that can be used to initialize the InscrybMDE Markdown editor on a textarea element: